-However, this isn’t the only set of rules that you need to bear in mind.
-You also need to consider the legislation that existed pre 2008.
+The new legislation isn’t the only set of rules to bear in mind.
+You should also consider the legislation around planning permission for conservatories pre-2008.

-But, imagine you’re buying or selling a house with a conservatory that was installed before October 2008.
-In this case, it’s easy to see why it would be important to understand the terms under which that conservatory was erected — and whether it meets the standards required before and after the 2008 legislation came into force.
+However, if you’re buying or selling a house with a conservatory that was installed before October 2008, it’s worthwhile understanding the terms under which that conservatory was erected — and whether it meets the standards required before and after the 2008 legislation came into force.

 Buying a house with a conservatory without planning permission

-That being said, it doesn’t mean that someone who erected a conservatory pre 2008 followed the appropriate rules.
-They may have innocently pursued the development under false pretences from a builder or simply gone ahead and built the conservatory themselves without planning permission.
+This doesn’t automatically mean a conservatory built pre-2008 meets the regulations.
+The homeowner may have pursued the development under false pretences from a builder.
+They may have even installed the conservatory themselves without planning permission.

-Following on from this, you need to assess whether it meets the planning permission regulations of its time.
-If the conservatory was erected pre 2008, it might be difficult to find out if it meets the legislation to the letter – although when the house gets surveyed, the surveyor should be able to check this for you.
+If you’re buying a property with a conservatory, it’s important to find out the year it was built.
+This will allow you to assess whether it meets the planning permission regulations of its time.
+If the conservatory was erected pre-2008, it might be difficult to determine if it meets the legislation.
+However, if the property is surveyed, the surveyor might be able to check this for you.

 Selling a house with a conservatory without planning permission

-Retrospective planning permission is an opportunity to gain legislative consent after the development has commenced or been built.
+Retrospective planning permission is an opportunity to gain legislative consent for the work you have already carried out on your property.

-If your conservatory is granted retrospective planning permission, you can relax with the peace of mind that everything is legislatively compliant.
+If your conservatory is granted retrospective planning permission, you can relax with the peace of mind that the build complies with legislation.

-However, there is always a possibility that you may be fined, asked to alter your build, or refused retrospective planning permission altogether.
+However, there is a possibility that you may be fined, asked to alter your build or refused retrospective planning permission altogether.

-The first one to be aware of is the four-year rule.
-If a development has been started without the appropriate planning permission and four years passes without substantial completion – the breach no longer applies.
+The first to consider is the four-year rule.
+If a development has started without the appropriate planning permission and four years pass without substantial completion, the breach no longer applies.

-Then there’s the ten-year rule.
-If a development which required planning permission has been in continuous use for more than 10 years and has remained unchallenged over that period of time – the development is granted immunity.
+The ten-year rule applies if a development that required planning permission has been in continuous use for more than ten years and has remained unchallenged during that period.
+In this case, the development is granted immunity.

-So, if your conservatory met the pre 2008 requirements for permitted developments, but not the legislation after that, and lack of planning permission hasn’t been challenged over the course of the last decade – it’s likely that it’s no longer in breach anyway.
+So, if your conservatory met the pre-2008 requirements for permitted developments but not the legislation after that, and lack of planning permission hasn’t been challenged over the last decade, it’s likely that it’s no longer in breach.

-Information on this page was correct at the time of publishing which is subject to change in line with legislation.
+Information on this page was correct at the time of publishing and is subject to change in line with legislation.